- Dealing with us anonymously

 - provide marketing materials such Hospital newsletters, updates and event invitations.

-- contribute to industry benchmarking studies and reports.
-Wolper Jewish Hospital forwards anonymised inpatient statistics data electronically to the following organisations for this purpose:
+- comply with relevant legislation and funder contractual requirements.
+Wolper Jewish Hospital forwards inpatient statistics data electronically to the following organisations for this purpose:

 - New South Wales Ministry of Health